ABOUT JERRY NELSON'S FRONTIER RODEO CO.

-Nelson, 60, and wife, Beverly, have been married 40 years and have two children, Candice and Jerry III, and four grandchildren, who he lists as one of his favorite hobbies, along with basketball, rodeo, bulls and horses.
+Nelson and wife, Beverly, have been married over 40 years and have two children, Candace and Jerry III, and four grandchildren, who he lists as one of his favorite hobbies, along with basketball, rodeo, bulls and horses.

-Nelson remains industrious and enjoys 12 to 14 hours workdays with the rodeo stock contracting and other business ventures, in-cluding Elise's Playhouse Fun Center in Winnie, TX, Kentucky Mavericks Basketball, Owensboro, KY and , Jerry’s Hill Country Backyard Music Hall and Wood Fire Grill in Beaumont, TX.
+Nelson remains industrious and enjoys 12 to 14 hour workdays with the rodeo stock contracting and other business ventures, including Maverick International in Beaumont, TX and The Stables in Freedom, OK.

 Nelson got his start in the oil business when he was 18 and still maintains that business along with his son in Winnie, TX.

 While Frontier Rodeo Company, based out of Winnie and Freedom, is owned by Nelson, two other men are an important part of success and growth of the company.
-They are former world champion bull rider Donnie Gay, general manager, and Heath Stewart, geneticists and Freedom ranch foreman.
+They are former world champion bull rider Donnie Gay, general manager, and Heath Stewart, rodeo manager and Freedom ranch foreman.